gdagstn/cellula/README.md

 in the filtering step.

 The `cellula()` function is a wrapper around a few modules or sub-pipelines that have different degrees of customization.

+There are other independent functions that are not run through `cellula()` as they need some user input, e.g. `findTrajectories()` requires the user to specify the starting cluster (through `makeGraphsAndClusters()`), or the cluster labels to use.

 The scheme is:

 ```
-cellula
+cellula()
     ├── Quality Control [QC]
     |    ├── run emptyDrops (optional) [QC/EMPTY]
     |    ├── score mito/ribo/malat1 subsets (optional)